marsdrums/ReSTIR-reworking/README.md

 But we know the led strip intensity because we're omniscent; what if we don't know anything about it but still need to find a PDF that matches the target function.
 This is how to do it with RIS:

 1) Start with a simple and uniform PDF.
 The goal is to turn this simple PDF into a more complex PDF that matches the target function.
 Start by generating uniformly distributed random samples from the simple PDF.
 Being uniform, the PDF from which we're drawing our samples has a weight of 1 everywhere.
-(Any initial PDF can be used; for the sake of simplicity, i'm using a uniform samples distribution)
+(Any initial PDF can be used; for the sake of simplicity, i'm using a uniform samples distribution in this example)

 ![](./images/RIS3.png)